From heavy rain removal to detail restoration: A faster and better network: Proposed Method

-Existing deraining methods can be categorized as the single-stage \cite{fu2017clearing, fu2019lightweight, guo2020efficientderain, yasarla2019uncertainty} and multi-stage \cite{ren2019progressive, deng2020detail, zamir2021multi, chen2021hinet} network.
-The former often generates low-quality rain-free image.
-Alongside with the research of deraining, multi-stage network has gradually become the mainstream.
-However, these methods \cite{yang2020single} are not designed according to the characteristics of images from different stages, resulting in blur and misalignment for the final rain-free image, especially on heavy rain.
-Therefore, in addition to the rain streaks removal network, we also design a detail reconstruction network to improve the quality of rain-free image.
+Existing deraining methods currently can be classified into two principal categories, namely the single-stage \cite{fu2017clearing, fu2019lightweight, guo2020efficientderain, yasarla2019uncertainty} and multi-stage \cite{ren2019progressive, deng2020detail, zamir2021multi} networks.
+The former often yields rain-free images of sub-optimal quality.
+In tandem with the ongoing evolution of deraining researches, the multi-stage framework has progressively emerged as the prevailing paradigm.
+Nonetheless, these techniques have not been explicitly tailored to accommodate the inherent characteristics of images at distinct stages, thereby resulting in issues of image blurriness and misalignment in the final rain-free output, particularly under conditions of heavy rain.
+Consequently, in addition to the rain streaks removal network, we introduce a supplementary details reconstruction network designed to enhance the overall quality of the rain-free images.

-The input of DRNet is the coarsely derained image $s^c = f_\theta(x)$, the final rain-free image can be defined as $s=f_{\{\theta, \beta\}}(x)$, where $\beta$ represents the parameter set of the DRNet.
-As discussed in \cite{deng2020detail} that image deraining leads to the loss of details of rain-free images.
-In the process of training, if the degraded images are trained again with the ground truth as a target, the network can not only implicitly extend datasets but also learn the mapping relationship between degraded image and ground truth.
-Inspired by works in \cite{yang2017deep, deng2020detail, zamir2021multi}, we design our detail reconstruction network (DRNet) based on enhanced pixel-wise residual attention block (ERPAB), which contains a parallel dilated residual block (PDRB) and a pixel-wise attention block (PAB).
+As depicted in Figure \ref{fig:erpab}, DRNet takes the coarsely derained images as its input and the ultimate rain-free image can be formally defined as $s = f_{{\theta, \beta}}(x)$, wherein $\beta$ signifies the parameters of DRNet.
+As elucidated in \cite{deng2020detail}, it has been posited that the process of image deraining precipitates the inadvertent loss of textural details within the rain-free images.
+During the training regimen, a noteworthy strategy involves retraining the network by using degraded images in conjunction with ground truth as the target.
+This approach not only implicitly expands the training dataset but also facilitates the acquisition of a deeper understanding of the mapping relationship between coarsely derained images and their corresponding ground truth.
+Building upon the works in \cite{yang2017deep, deng2020detail, zamir2021multi}, we devise our details reconstruction network, which is founded on an enhanced pixel-wise residual attention block (ERPAB).
+This innovative block comprises a parallel dilated fusion block (PDFB) and a pixel-wise attention block (PAB).
+PDFB consists of three parallel dilated convolution layers for extracting context information and one convolution layer for fusing the features and aggregating contextual information.